 While attracting new customers is essential to expand your customer base, if you’re losing too many customers then you won’t achieve sustainable growth.
 With strong customer retention strategies and best practices in place, your business will be poised for long-term success.

-Some of these customer retention strategies may require investment - whether it’s for marketing, hiring new staff, or providing training to your employees.
+Some of these customer retention strategies may require investment - whether it’s for marketing, hiring new staff, or providing training for your employees.
 If you need finance to help grow your business, please get in touch with us to discuss your options.